 Since our inception, we have benefited from government grants and subsidies.
-For the years ended December 31, 2014 and 2015 and the nine months ended September 30, 2015 and 2016, we recorded RMB12.7 million, RMB5.2 million, RMB3.7 million and RMB5.5 million of government grants and subsidies, respectively.
+For the years ended December 31, 2014, 2015 and 2016, we recorded under other income RMB12.7 million, RMB5.2 million and RMB7.0 million of government grants and subsidies, respectively.
 We also enjoyed preferential tax treatment during the Track Record Period.
-See "Financial Information - Description of Key Statement of Profit or Loss Items - Other Income" and "Financial Information - Description of Key Statement of Profit or Loss Items - Income Tax Expense - PRC Enterprise Income Tax" for more details.
+See "Financial Information -Description of Key Statement of Profit or Loss Items - Other Income" and "Financial Information - Description of Key Statement of Profit or Loss Items - Income Tax Expense - PRC Enterprise Income Tax" for more details.
 Our eligibility to receive these financial incentives requires that we continue to qualify for them.
 The incentives are subject to the discretion of the central government or relevant local government authorities, which could determine at any time to eliminate or reduce these financial incentives, generally with prospective effect.
 Since our receipt of the financial incentives is subject to periodic time lags and inconsistent government practice, as long as we continue to receive these financial incentives, our net income in a particular period may be higher or lower relative to other periods depending on the potential changes in these financial incentives in addition to any business or operational factors that we may otherwise experience.
 The discontinuation of financial incentives currently available to us could have a material adverse effect on our financial condition, results of operations, cash flows and prospects.